pegasys-fi/docs/docs/contracts/v2/guides/smart-contract-integration/07-supporting-meta-transactions.md

 title: Supporting meta transactions
 ---

-All Uniswap V1 pool tokens support meta-transaction approvals via the [permit](../../reference/smart-contracts/pair-erc-20#permit) function.
+All Pegasys V1 pool tokens support meta-transaction approvals via the [permit](../../reference/smart-contracts/pair-erc-20#permit) function.
 This obviates the need for a blocking approve transaction before programmatic interactions with pool tokens can occur.

 # ERC-712

 In vanilla ERC-20 token contracts, owners may only register approvals by directly calling a function which uses `msg.sender` to permission itself.
 With meta-approvals, ownership and permissioning are derived from a signature passed into the function by the caller (sometimes referred to as the relayer).
-Because signing data with Ethereum private keys can be a tricky endeavor, Uniswap V1 relies on [ERC-712](https://eips.ethereum.org/EIPS/eip-712), a signature standard with widespread community support, to ensure user safety and wallet compatibility.
+Because signing data with Ethereum private keys can be a tricky endeavor, Pegasys V1 relies on [ERC-712](https://eips.ethereum.org/EIPS/eip-712), a signature standard with widespread community support, to ensure user safety and wallet compatibility.

 ## Domain Separator